amis92/RecordGenerator/docs/README.md

 Feature | Generated Members | Description
 -|-|-
-`Constructor` | `.ctor`, `Validate` | Has a parameter for every record entry, and assigns those parameters to corresponding auto-properties.
-At the end, the partial method `Validate` is invoked.
+`Constructor` | `.ctor`, `OnConstructed` | Has a parameter for every record entry, and assigns those parameters to corresponding auto-properties.
+At the end, the partial method `OnConstructed` is invoked.
 `Withers` | `WithBar`, `Update` | `With`-methods which take single record entry parameter and return new record instance with all values of record entries taken from current instance, except the parameter one which is changed to the parameter value. `Update` is a constructor forward.
 `ToString` | `ToString` | Generates an override that replicates an anonymous class's `ToString` behavior.
 `Builder` | `Builder`, `ToBuilder` | Nested class which has the same record entries as the record, but read-write, and a `ToImmutable` method that creates a record instance with builder's values. `ToBuilder` method returns a new builder instance with record's values copied.